itruffat/itruffat.github.io/README.md

 The goal is to address the language’s unspoken shortcoming as an otherwise perfect esolang - the reliance of most "tricks" on the specific configuration of the underlying BF machine.

+  * [ComeHere interpreter](https://github.com/itruffat/ComeHerePy):  A python Interpreter based on the ComeHere language, an eso-language with a really interesting concept. (turning a reversed GOTO statement into the only way to control workflow  which I find really. v1 with my modifications is still a W.I.P.

   * [Jesting Lang](https://github.com/itruffat/JestingLang):  Abstract syntax, parser, and interpreter for a language designed to emulate the behavior of spreadsheet processors, from Excel to Google Sheets.
 It is intended as a foundation for other applications that can run on this surprisingly powerful and expressive syntax.